bhoward/focsipedia/docs/fp/doodle.md

 DPoodle is a graphic library written in ReasonML at DePauw University during Spring 2020.
 DPoodle is based on the Doodle graphics library from [Creative Scala](https://creativescala.com/).

 The basic type of a drawing in DPoodle is `image`.
-5 built-in functions used to construct geometric shape are ellipse, circle, rectangle, square, or triangle.
-The input-type of these function are `float`.
+6 built-in functions used to construct geometric shape are ellipse, circle, rectangle, square, triangle, and polygon.
+The input-type of these function are `float`, except `polygon` function also takes the number of size as an `integer`.
 Every image in DPoodle has a bounding box with type `bbox`, which is a minimal rectangle that can cover the image.
 The center of the bounding box by default is at (0, 0).
 The built-in triangle function creates an isoleces triangle with the base on the bottom edge of the bounding box and the vertex in the middle of the top edge.
 Detail about 5 built-in functions to create different types of image in DPoodle are in the following table:

 | Function | Arguments | Bounding box size |
 | :-: | :-: | :-: |